This gilt frame used to display an antique hand fan had a broken bottom, from when it fell of the wall.

 The loosely attached hand fan was secured to the back with thin brass wire, and the glass and velvet was cleaned.

-Once re-assembled, and just before installing the screws on the back, the frame was turned over to make sure everything looked good.
-But the red velvet showed every speck of dust, so everything had to be taken apart a couple of times to clean it.
+Once re-assembled, and just before installing the screws on the back, I turned the frame over to make sure all looked good.
+But the red velvet showed every speck of dust, so everything had to be taken apart to clean it again.